-The employee has 90 days to raise a grievance formally with the employer from the time the event occurred.
+The employee has 90 days to raise a grievance formally with the employer from the time the event occurred (for reasons other than sexual harassment).
+The time frame in which to raise a personal grievance for sexual harassment is now 12 months.
 The NZEI will act for the employee during the grievance process unless the employee prefers to represent them self or seek other representation.